neo4j/neo4j-graphrag-python/docs/source/user_guide_kg_builder.rst

 A Knowledge Graph (KG) construction pipeline requires a few components:

-- A document **parser**: extract text from files (PDFs, ...)
+- Document **parser**: extract text from files (PDFs, ...)
-- A document **chunker**: split the text into smaller pieces of text, manageable by the LLM context window (token limit).
+- Document **chunker**: split the text into smaller pieces of text, manageable by the LLM context window (token limit).
-- A chunk **embeder** (optional): compute and store the chunk embeddings
+- Chunk **embedder** (optional): compute and store the chunk embeddings
-- A **schema builder**: provide a schema to ground the LLM extracted entities and relations and obtain an easily navigable KG.
+- **Schema builder**: provide a schema to ground the LLM extracted entities and relations and obtain an easily navigable KG.
-- An **entity and relation extractor**: extract relevant entities and relations from the text.
+- **Entity and relation extractor**: extract relevant entities and relations from the text.
-- A **Knowledge Graph writer**: write the identified entities and relations to a Neo4j database.
+- **Knowledge Graph writer**: write the identified entities and relations to a Neo4j database.

 .. image:: images/kg_builder_pipeline.png
   :alt: KG Builder pipeline